KeyboardKit/website/pages/pro/trial.md

 ## Demo App

-You can try most pro features without a trial version and without having to write a single line of code.
-Just visit the [GitHub project]({{site.github_url_pro}}) for a demo keyboard that is pre-configured with a Gold license.
+You can try most pro features without having to write a single line of code.
+The [GitHub project]({{site.github_url_pro}}) has a demo app that is pre-configured with a Gold license.

 ## App Store